opencord/docs/navigate.md

   on-boarded into XOS and SDN control apps running on ONOS.
   Examples of profiles are [SEBA](profiles/seba) and [M-CORD](profiles/mcord).

-* **Workflow:** A Profile includes one or more workflows, each of which defines the business logic and state machine for one of the access technologies contained in the Profile.
-A workflow customizes a Profile for the target deployment environment; it is not a software layer, per se.
+* **Workflow:** A Profile typically includes a workflow, which defines the business logic and state machine for one of the access technologies contained in the Profile.
+A workflow customizes a Profile for an operator's target deployment environment; it is not a software layer, per se.
 SEBA's
   [AT&T Workflow](profiles/seba/workflows/att-install.md)
   is an example.

 The diagram also shows a hardware bill-of-materials, which must be defined for a given POD.